josephsawaya/rust-md/rust.md

 However with enums, if we make it public all of its variants are also public

+## 7.4 - Bringing paths into scope using the use keyword

 It might seem repetitive to type the absolute or relative paths evry time we want to use a function in another module so if we want to get rid of this redundancy we can use the `use` keyword

 ```